MomsFriendlyDevCo/Testa/README.md

 -------------------
 Specify an ID for a test.
 Returns the chainable instance.
-Used to specify depdendencies or refer to tests.
+Used to specify dependencies or refer to tests.

 Testa.location(file:String, line:Number)